solana-developers/solana-cookbook/docs/guides/serialization.md

 The key to TS/JS and Python is creating a Borsh Schema with a proper definition so the serialize and deserialize can generate or walk the respective inputs.

-Here we demonstrate serialization of primitives (numbers, strings) and compounds (fixed size array, Map) first in Typescript, then in Python and then equivalent deserialization on the Rust side
+Here we demonstrate serialization of primitives (numbers, strings) and compound types (fixed size array, Map) first in Typescript, then in Python and then equivalent deserialization on the Rust side:

 <CodeGroup>
   <CodeGroupItem title="TS" active>